Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 11. Persephone Miel Fellowship

-This is a great opportunity for non-U.S. journalists who want to amplify their reporting on issues that are neglected or under-reported by the mainstream media.
+The Persephone Miel Fellowship is a great opportunity for non-U.S. journalists who want to amplify their reporting on issues that are overlooked by the mainstream media.

 Any journalists (staff writers or freelancers) outside of the U.S. who wish to report from their home country are invited to apply, especially women or journalists from developing countries.

 Deadline: The deadline is typically in early March.
-Call dates for 2021 have not yet been announced.
+Please visit the website for future call dates and deadlines.

 12. Wallace Stegner Fellowship